 Although no doubt self-inflicted, to see this man reduced to a circus freak was depressing.
 To have his talents ritually ignored in favour of a prurient gawping around his weirdness says more about our culture than it ever did about Michael Jackson.
 Still, for those with interests more decent the music was always there, important and preserved for posterity.

-I can give the last word to Germaine Greer who wrote the finest of eulogies in the Guardian: "The surprise is not that we lost him but that we ever had him at all."
+I can give the last word to Germaine Greer who wrote in the Guardian: "The surprise is not that we lost him but that we ever had him at all."
 Praise indeed.

 written 2009 following the death of Michael Jackson